TekWear/tekwear.github.io/docs/Data Retrieval/HTTP Requests.md

 ### URL Query Parameters
 + dateFrom, dateTo

   Date searches use dateFrom and dateTo, each value a string in ISO 8601 extended format, UTC.
 The dates are compared against the database creation time of the records rather than the time the record was captured in the field.
+Note that `dateFrom` is inclusive (records with this time are included), while `dateTo` is exclusive.